dineshpannu/panasonic-projector-serial/README.md

 # panasonic-projector-serial

-This project aims to simplify controlling your serial connected Panasonic projector by providing a reliable IP bridge to communicate over.
-It comes in 2 parts: a service exposing a MQTT server, and a command line client to send commands to the service.
+This project aims to simplify controlling your serial connected Panasonic projector by providing a reliable MQTT based IP bridge to communicate over.
+It comes in 2 parts: a service exposing a MQTT server, and a command line client to send commands to the server.

 It has been designed for operation in conjunction with MadVR to control aspect ratio lens memories.
-In particular, it will buffer successive lens memory commands while a lens zoom is in operation so that only the most recent aspect ratio change triggers a lens memory load.
+In particular, it will buffer successive lens memory load commands while a lens zoom is in operation so that only the most recent aspect ratio change triggers a lens memory load.

+Common use cases:
+* Allow MadVR to change lens memory with aspect ratio changes
+* Control projector from home automation systems over MQTT.
+Hubitat driver forthcoming.

 ## Getting Started
 Download the latest package zip file.
 This contains both the service and the client.
 The service will need to be run on a PC connected to the projector.
 The client can be executed from any networked PC, but we assume it will be the same PC as is running the service.